cdapio/cdap/docs/developer-guide/source/advanced.rst

 Using Services
 -----------------
-Custom Services lifecycle can be controlled via the UI or by using the `Reactor Client API <rest.html#reactor-client-http-api>`__ as described in the `Continuuity Reactor HTTP REST API <rest.html#reactor-client-http-api>`__.
+Custom Services lifecycle can be controlled via the Continuuity Reactor Dashboard or by using the `Reactor Client API <rest.html#reactor-client-http-api>`__ as described in the `Continuuity Reactor HTTP REST API <rest.html#reactor-client-http-api>`__.